ultasun/foodstats/README.md

 After starting the program, the user is presented with a number menu.
 Generally, the user would start with lower-numbered options, and work their way up.
 Good luck!

 The author uses the system to track their personal dietary habits.

+# Roadmap

+Possibly recycle this into a distributable *.jar* so the core functionality becomes accessible to a more popular framework such as *Spring*.

 # Credits / Support